We rank 1st or 2nd in the U.S. for NSF anthropology + archaeology awards.

 A: We award fellowships, teaching assistantships and tuition support on a competitive basis.
 Research assistantships are also available, depending on current research projects.
 Incoming Ph.D. students are automatically considered for financial support through fellowships, teaching assistantships and research assistantships, which generally include tuition waivers and health coverage.
-For additional funding opportunities, consult the Graduate College financial support services at http://graduate.asu.edu/financing.
+For additional funding opportunities, consult ASU Graduate Education financial support services at http://graduate.asu.edu/financing.
 Generally speaking, we are unable to offer funding to master’s and certificate students.
 We encourage you to complete the FAFSA forms and to apply for any external scholarships or fellowships that you may be eligible for.
 Certificate-seeking students who are not concurrently enrolled in a degree program may not be eligible for financial aid, including federal student loans.

 Q: Can I talk to someone about the program?